schen42/batchrequests/README.md

 Note that this project uses [Lombok](https://projectlombok.org/), which may require additional setup if you use an IDE.

+Until I figure out how to use Maven, here are some commands for common tasks
+* Run all tests: `mvn test`
+* Run coverage: `mvn cobertura:cobertura`
+* Generate javadocs jar: `mvn javadocs:jar`

 # Tenets
 * Be as easy to use as possible
 * Be as lightweight as possible (as few dependencies as possible)